DFHack/dfhack/docs/plugins/stonesense.rst

    :end-before: VALID ACTIONS:

-Streaming stonesense on Windows
+Streaming Stonesense on Windows
 -------------------------------
-If you wish to stream stonesense thru a broadcasting software such as `OBS <https://obsproject.com/>`_ then you may find that opening stonesense causes your main DF window to flicker between DF and stonesense.
+If you wish to stream Stonesense thru a broadcasting software such as `OBS <https://obsproject.com/>`_ then you may find that opening Stonesense causes your main DF window to flicker between DF and Stonesense.
 While it is unknown exactly what causes this, a fix does exist.
-Simply make sure that both DF and stonesense are using ``Window Capture`` and NOT ``Game Capture``.
-This will stop the flickering from happening and enable you to stream stonesense for all to enjoy.
+Simply make sure that both DF and Stonesense are using ``Window Capture`` and NOT ``Game Capture``.
+This will stop the flickering from happening and enable you to stream Stonesense for all to enjoy.
 This has been tested in OBS on Windows 10 but should work on Windows 11 and in `Streamlabs <https://streamlabs.com/>`_.
 Linux, having no ``Game Capture`` option should be unaffected by this issue.